Meet the renegade who’s teaching the world to fix totaled Teslas

 Then he seized the opportunity and began regularly buying, fixing, and selling salvaged Teslas.
 That was in part because he met a guy in online Tesla forums who owned a body shop in Minneapolis, and the two began working together on the cars–Sadow would repair their electronics and systems, and his partner would fix the bodies.
 They would then sell them within a network of friends and family.
 Sadow won’t say what he charges for these revived Teslas, but it’s much closer to the non-salvage market value than the lowball prices he pays.

 That partnership exists to this day, and the two are currently working on a second Model 3 that sits in the warehouse in Berkeley.
 Its red body is in pretty good shape, and once Sadow finishes the systems work and locates the remaining parts needed to get it back in drivable shape, he’ll put it on a truck bound for Minnesota.
-As for the disembodied Model 3 on his floor, Sadow plans on using its guts to hack together an electric Mercedes-Benz Sprinter van once he’s finished analyzing the car’s systems.
+As for the disembodied Model 3 on his floor, Sadow plans on using its guts to hack together another vehicle once he’s finished analyzing the car’s systems.

 With more and more Model 3s on the roads, Sadow expects there will soon be quite a number of them available for next to nothing at insurance auctions.
 “There will be people that want to know how to work on them,” he says, “and that’s basically my full-time job now–helping other people work on these cars.”